-A Fund's current obligations under a swap agreement will be accrued daily (offset against any amounts owing to the Fund) and any accrued but unpaid net amounts owed to a swap counterparty will be covered by segregating or earmarking cash of other assets determined to be liquid.
-Obligations under swap agreements so covered will not be construed to be "senior securities" for purposes of a Fund's investment restriction concerning senior securities.
-Because they are two-party contracts and because they may have terms of greater than seven days, swap agreements may be considered to be illiquid for purposes of a Fund's illiquid investment limitations.
+Because swap agreements are two-party contracts and because they may have terms of greater than seven days, swap agreements may be considered to be illiquid for purposes of a Fund's illiquid investment limitations.
 However, the Funds have adopted procedures pursuant to which the Adviser may determine swaps to be liquid under certain circumstances.
 To the extent that a swap is not liquid, it may not be possible to initiate a transaction or liquidate a position at an advantageous time or price, which could lead to significant losses.
 The Funds will not enter into any swap agreement unless the Adviser or Sub-Adviser believes that the other party to the transaction is creditworthy.
-The Funds bear the risk of loss of the amount expected to be received under a swap agreement in the event of the default or bankruptcy of a swap agreements, but such remedies may be subject to bankruptcy and insolvency laws which could affect the Funds' rights as a creditor.
+The Funds bear the risk of loss of the amount expected to be received under a swap agreement in the event of the default or bankruptcy of a swap agreement counterparty.
+If such a default occurs, the Funds will have contractual remedies pursuant to the swap agreements, but such remedies may be subject to bankruptcy and insolvency laws which could affect the Funds' rights as a creditor.